| |

 have primary value before gain and wealth.
 God wants humans to embrace His

-special day of rest so as to enrich the quality of their lives, to strengthen their families,
+special day of rest so as to enrich the quality of their lives, to

-health.
-The Sabbath commandment yells out that there is a Being who not only exists, but who also cares deeply
+The Sabbath commandment yells out that there is a Being who not only

-about His creation |
+about His creation.

-"HONOR THY FATHER
+"HONOR THY FATHER AND THY MOTHER"

-them should be natural.
-Most people in all societies do.
+Loving one's parents and respecting them should be natural.
+Most people in

-Entrenching respect for one's parents in a
+Entrenching respect for one's

-God demanded that parents be given the highest
+God demanded that parents be given the highest esteem

-esteem (Reverence), (Leviticus 19:3).
-The punishment for not adhering to this commandment was stoning.
+not adhering to this commandment was stoning.

 Obviously, parents are very important